![]() |

 Brainard Lake, Indian Peaks Wilderness, Colorado

-Photo Accessories As promised in the book (Chapter 18 - Ten Accessories to Make Your Life Easier), Chapter 18 is being expanded here on my web site into an Accessories Section with additional content and more illustrations.
+Table of Contents Photo Accessories As promised in the book (Chapter 18 - Ten Accessories to Make Your Life Easier), Chapter 18 is being expanded here on my web site into an Accessories Section with additional content and more illustrations.
 Enjoy!
 Teasers.
 These articles will give you an idea what you will discover inside the book.

 They are short online versions of the more comprehensive and detailed information in the book.
 Reviews of Digital Photography Exposure for Dummies.
 Apogee Photo Magazine gives high marks to Digital Photography Exposure for Dummies.
 What the pros say about Digital Photography Exposure for Dummies.